-I'm obviously very keen on the theater and I think it's inevitable that some of the orchestral and chamber pieces have got dramatic elements which might even suggest an unspecified dramatic plot of some kind or other, even though it's not in my mind at the time.
+- I'm obviously very keen on the theatre and I think it's inevitable that some of the orchestral and chamber pieces have got dramatic elements which might even suggest an unspecified dramatic plot of some kind or other, even though it's not in my mind at the time.

 As a student in Manchester, he formed a group dedicated to contemporary music, the New Music Manchester, with fellow students Harrison Birtwistle, Alexander Goehr, Elgar Howarth and John Ogdon.
 His compositions include eight works for the stage, from the monodrama Eight Songs for a Mad King, which shocked the audience in 1969, to Kommilitonen!, first performed in 2011.
 He wrote ten symphonies, the first from 1973–76, the tenth in 2013.

 As a conductor, he had several positions as conductor/composer for major orchestras, and he directed several festivals of new music, and founded the annual St Magnus Festival on Orkney.

 He was openly gay, a socialist and republican, he marched against the Iraq war, and was an early supporter of environmentalism, though he later agreed to become Master of the Queen’s Music after meeting the Queen.

 He was a prolific composer who wrote in a variety of styles and idioms over his career, often combining disparate styles in one piece.
 Early works often use serial techniques (for example Sinfonia for chamber orchestra, 1962), sometimes combined with Mediaeval and Renaissance compositional methods.
 Fragments of plainsong are often used as basic source material to be adapted and developed.
 One piece was called “a Foxtrot for orchestra based on a pavan”.
 After moving to Orkney he included more Scottish themes and styles.